Understanding Hiring Timelines

 2. It is important to research the hiring timelines for career fields and employers that interest you.

-Some organizations recruit early in the fall, while others may not post their jobs/internships until spring.
+Some organizations recruit early in the fall, while others may not post their jobs/internships until late spring.
 (See below for a general outline, but remember, there are always exceptions to hiring timelines.)
 Look at organization websites to get a sense of the deadlines for their jobs and internships.

 Current seniors: it can be challenging to ascertain whether a position is meant for YOU, i.e., someone graduating in May, OR if it’s intended for someone who can start sooner, i.e., in less than a month.
 If possible, you could consider reaching out to the prospective employer to ask if seniors can apply.
 If you’re unsure, you might still choose to apply and hope they keep your application on file, but understand that they may want someone who is able to start earlier.
 At the very least, add the organization to your “list of employers to revisit,” because they may post opportunities in the future that better match with your timeline.